mshultznj/mshultznj.github.io/README.md

 # mshultznj.github.io

-This is a line from RStudio.
+Final Project for CMSC320.
+All code and information is contained in CMSC320_Final.Rmd.
+Dataset was pulled from kaggle.com